Hornets vs. Mavericks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hornets Insights & Trends

-- Charlotte has gone 3-7 in its past 10 games, with a 4-6 record against the spread during that span.
+- Charlotte has gone 4-6 in its past 10 contests, with a 5-5 record against the spread during that span.

-- Three of the Hornets' last 10 games have gone over the total.
+- Three of the Hornets' past 10 contests have hit the over.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.